JonasHach/dlm_helper/README.md

 The initial version of this code was developed for the analysis performed in 'Zonal variability of methane trends derived from satellite data' (Hachmeister et al., 2023 ; DOI outstanding).

-This package is also used by the supplementary example code provided for the above mentioned paper, available at [Zenodo](http://www.doi.org/10.5281/zenodo.8178927)
+Version v0.1.0 of this package is also used by the supplementary example code provided for the above mentioned paper, available at [Zenodo](http://www.doi.org/10.5281/zenodo.8178927)

 ## Requirements